wireapp/Winium.Desktop/README.md

 > - You can use any testing framework.

 ## Requirements
+* Visual Studio Community (2019) with:
+  * C# and Visual Basic Roslyn compilers
+  * MSBuild
+  * .NET Framework 4.5 targeting pack
-* Microsoft .NET Framework 4.5.1
+  * .NET Framework 4.5.1 targeting pack
+  * .NET Portable Library targeting pack

 ## Quick Start
 1. Write your tests using you favorite language.
 In your tests use `app` [desired capability](https://github.com/2gis/Winium.Desktop/wiki/Capabilities) to set path to tested app's exe file.
 Here is python example: